GreenYoshiX/GreenYoshiX/README.md

 Hi there 👋
-🔭 I’m currently working on ...
+I’m currently working on ...
 A (hopefully) fun 2D video game that spreads the gospel of Jesus Christ!
 I would like it to be in the style of role playing/fantasy/open world game.
 Hosted by Gustav!
 [Gustav](https://github.com/GreenYoshiX/GreenYoshiX/assets/148284948/58218b51-5e7f-47ce-9670-71dde215bf19)!
 Not the best picture of him...

 Powered by ☕❣️

 🌱I'm fairly new to the scene and excited to learn.
-I am a budding python developer.
+I am a budding python developer who enjoys writing in markdown.
 I have also been teaching myself design on Krita.
-All praises be to the Lord our God! 🙏
+All praises be to the Lord our God❣️ 🙏

 "**Yahweh** is my shepherd; I shall not want." --- Psalm 23:1 (LSB)